-Every sales cycle has some degree of inherent volatility.
-A big customer could, for instance, go bankrupt or a major deal could fall through.
-But there’s one type of volatility that many executives seem to think is a kind of natural law: At the beginning of every quarter, sales tend to falter; at the end, they often surge.
-This roller coaster can be a huge problem when major deals fail to materialize at the end of the quarter, leaving a shortfall.
-According to the author, such kinks in the sales cycles can be smoothed out, but doing so requires a fundamental change in how sales activities are prioritized.
+Aside from these, there’s another type of volatility that many executives seem to think is some kind of natural law.
+At the beginning of every quarter, sales tend to falter; at the end, they often surge.
+This continuous roller coaster can be a huge problem when big deals fail to materialize at the last minute (that is, near the end of the quarter), leaving a shortfall.
+Indeed, the fear of that happening has led many companies astray.
+Some have even tried to fudge their numbers by taking expected sales and booking them in the current quarter.

-The typical sales process is like a funnel: At the bottom are the deals that are nearest to being closed; in the middle are other prospects in the works; and above are numerous promising leads.
-Companies typically work their funnels from the bottom up.
-After all, why not concentrate on the surest opportunities first and leave the less certain ones for last?
-But that prioritization strategy is the fundamental cause of the sales roller coaster.
-The author of this article argues that for a more continuous — and predictable — revenue stream, firms should prioritize the three areas of the funnel in the following way: bottom, above and then middle.
+The typical sales process is like a funnel: At the bottom are the deals that are nearest to being closed; in the middle are other prospects in the works; and above the funnel are numerous promising leads that need further investigation.
+Each of the three areas of the funnel requires different activities.